-- dairy or dairy-cross cattle from Tasmania, Victoria, New South Wales and South Australia—unless those cattle have a CattleMAP status of MN1 or better or a Dairy Assurance Score of 8 or better
+- dairy or dairy-cross cattle from Tasmania, Victoria, New South Wales and South Australia—unless those cattle have a Dairy Assurance Score or J-BAS score of 8 or better

-- livestock from a property that is known or suspected to be infected with Johne’s disease— unless the animals are shown to be low-risk individuals
+- livestock from a property that is known or suspected to be infected with Johne’s disease (in Queensland or interstate)— unless the animals are shown to be low-risk individuals

-- sheep from the central and southern highlands of New South Wales, or Victoria or Tasmania— unless those sheep originate from a regional biosecurity plan area or from a property that has a SheepMAP status of MN1 or better, or are from a closed flock that has been tested negative by a PFC350 test or Abattoir Monitoring 500 test in the previous 2 years.
+- sheep from the high rainfall areas of central and southern highlands of New South Wales, or Victoria or Tasmania— unless those sheep originate from a regional biosecurity plan area or from a property that has a SheepMAP status of MN1 or better, or are from a closed flock that has been tested negative by a PFC350 test or Abattoir Monitoring 500 test in the previous 2 years

 The risk of establishing Johne’s disease once it has been introduced is higher for properties where livestock are retained, such as for breeding or wool or milk production, rather than held for a short period for fattening and slaughter.